rexcfnghk/pricing-store/README.md

 - Provider IDs are known to the caller and are provided as URL parameters
 - Customer IDs are known to the caller and are provided as JWTs

+## Seed data

+`docker compose up` defaults to seeding the Redis instance with data located under `seed-data/seed.redis`.
+Seed data can be modified by updating the contents of this file.

 ## Things to improve on

 - [x] Add Postman scripts for easier testing